redhat-beyond/superx/Project_Architecture.md

 ## superx folder

 <font color="blue"> _**information extractors-**_ </font>
- Two scripts which run on the relevant urls and extract data published by different food chains. branch_extractor gets the data of the different food branches, and item_extractor gets the products and their prices.
+ Two scripts that run on the relevant URLs and extract data published by different food chains. branch_extractor gets the data of the different food branches, and item_extractor gets the products and their prices.
 The data is stored in the DB configured in app.py

 <font color="blue"> _**models-**_ </font>
-Contain _ init _.py, a file which determines the different tables columns defined in the DB.
+Contain _ init _.py, a file that determines the columns of the different tables defined in the DB.
 <br/> Post & Get methods to the DB requires importing models folders

 <font color="blue"> _**routes-**_ </font>